 With David Ellenbogen, Shawna Emerick & Amy Soucy

-In today's world of endless noise and distraction, we invite you to slow down and bask in silence, healing sound, and nourishing practices.
+In today's world of endless noise and distraction, we invite you to slow down and bask in silence, healing sound, and nourishing, transformational practices.

 We'll gather at the world-class Garrison Institute, just 50 miles north of NYC, easily accessible by train.
 Housed in a former monastery overlooking the majestic Hudson River, Garrison's 95-acres of tranquil park, gardens, meditation labyrinth, forest and trails will connect you to the serenity and wild beauty of the Hudson Valley at the height of Spring.

-Notable musician/producer David Ellenbogen (Brooklyn Raga Massive) utilizes Tibetan bows, gongs, and a variety of global instruments to create a healing sonic environment, ideal for meditation and deep restoration.
+Notable musician David Ellenbogen (Brooklyn Raga Massive/Acoustic Mandala Project) once again brings his musical mastery to create deeply healing sonic environments, utilizing Tibetan bows, gongs, and a variety of global instruments ideal for meditation and deep restoration.

-This retreat is an opportunity to recharge your mind, body, and spirit, and reconnect to the peace, power, and wisdom within.
+This retreat is an opportunity to slow down, recharge, and reconnect to the peace, power, and wisdom within you.

-Lodging & meals need to be paid directly to Garrison Institute.
-Prices range from $290 for dorms to $380 for single room for the weekend.
+Prices above are for the retreat programming.
+You’ll need to register and pay for lodging & meals separately through Garrison Institute.
+Prices range from $290 for dorms, $340 for a double room, and $390 for single rooms for the weekend.
 Once you register, you'll be directed to Garrison's site to choose your accommodations.